DigMyCode/Study_Dapp_NFTGame/README.md

 Here i was studying developing the NFT game.
-This is webapp find the pair NFT memory game that allows you to win some NFT by playing and making right guesses.
+This is a webapp find the pair NFT memory game that allows you to win some NFT by playing and making right guesses.

 <h2>To start:<h3/>
 <h4>1.
 Install and run Ganache<h4/>